EricYale/pub/README.md

-# Eric Yoon's public CPSC 323 work
+# Eric Yoon's public Yale coursework

-Students in Yale's CPSC 323 (Systems Programming) course are authorized to share test cases with each other.
-Here is a collection of my test cases for future students to use, along with class notes.

-SEO tags for struggling students: Yale CPSC 323, Yale CS 323, Yale Systems Programming, TeX macro processor, heavy hitters, 323 bash, qemu

-I took this course in 2024SP so assignment specs may have been updated

-## License
-- GNU GPL v3.0
-- In your submission README, please mention you used this repo
-- If you improve on the test cases/scripts in this repo, you must share your improvements per the terms of the LICENSE

-## How to use
-- Read the README in each child folder for instructions
+This is all work that I am authorized to share from all courses I've taken at Yale University.
+Material includes:
+- Notes (Handwritten PDFs, Markdown)
+- Cheat sheets
+- Test cases (for CS)
+- Anki decks (for foreign languages)

+Material in this repository is licensed unter GNU GPL v3.0.
+However, your course instructor may place additional restrictions on using this material.
+Consider if you need to cite this repository in your submissions.
+Additionally, it is important to note that per the license, if you improve on any material in this repository, you must share your improvements.

+Each sub-directory is a course.
+Each sub-directory will have a README with more information, including the year it was taken and the instructor at the time.
+Do note that course material may have changed since I took the course.